PCMDI/input4MIPs_CVs/docs/contributing.md

 1. Celebrate
 1. Begin work on your update on v-next

+## Summary of steps required to validate a new dataset before putting it in the publication queue

+This is based on the sections above.

+1. Checkout a new branch from main
+1. Activate an environment in which `input4mips-validation` is installed
+    - on perlmutter, probably something like `module load conda` then `conda activate input4mips-validation`
+    - if you don't have an environment already, you'll need something like `module load conda` then `conda create --name input4mips-validation 'input4mips-validation-locked==0.20.0'` then `conda activate input4mips-validation`
+1. Re-write the files in the DRS (this also does validation):
+   `bash scripts/pmount-database-generation/rewrite-files-in-drs.sh <output-folder> <input-file(s)>`
+    - you can change the amount of output by altering the log level in `scripts/pmount-database-generation.rewrite-files-in-drs.sh`
+    - do a quick check to see if the files were copied into the DRS (i.e. folder structure) or re-written (which means their name was probably changed).
+      If they were re-written, check with the data provider whether they want to provide new files with the correct name so they don't get confused when the files are eventually published.
+1. If this all passes, then these files are good to go and can be pushed into the publication queue
+1. On perlmutter, that means copying the files written in the DRS to a temporary directory in `/global/cfs/projectdirs/m4931/` and then letting the publication team know that they are ready to be published

 ## Relationship to input4MIPs validation

 This repository contains the database and Controlled Vocabularies (CVs).